 This site has a huge variety of projects, some formatted as hourly and some as contests – the only downside is that they only give 8 free applications before you have to pay the membership fee.
 The project fee is also a little different – pay between $3-5 or 3-5%, whichever is greater (one of the cheaper commission rates).

 Guru makes it easy to create a profile that shows off your experience, making it easier to be contacted by potential employers, while also wading through the massive amounts of job postings made every day.
+This freelance job site is particularly great for hiring marketers, developers, writers and designers.
 They give a decent amount of free applications, rationed by the year, and charge about 9% commission.

 Forget selling your grandma’s dusty couch, Craigslist has a pretty great job posting section too.
 You don’t get the security of a site that holds the client accountable, so it’s an excellent idea to set up a contract (or meet up in person, if possible), but most people posting are looking for work done as quick as possible.
 Here’s a hack if you want to look through remote jobs: go to the corresponding Craigslist for major cities and search for remote work that way.
 You’re welcome.